Help:Transfer

 Translation

-Important part of our concept is that wiki content must be accessible to people that can't use English to read or contribute to the articles.
-We have multiple wiki translation projects running and we will add more when openSUSE communities using different languages are strong enough to perform the translation and later continue with a regular wiki maintenance.
+Important part of our concept is that wiki content must be accessible to people that don't use English to read or contribute to the articles.
+We have multiple wiki translation projects for various languages and we also have a multilingual wiki that can be used to start a new wiki translation project.

 Before everything else, please make sure you understand this strategy and the differences to the old wiki.
 It makes no sense working in this wiki with the thinking of the old instance.
 You will just get confused and confuse others.